-- 9. Funding - 352.
-During the term of this Agreement the Employee Assistance Program shall be funded by the City in an amount not to exceed \$75,000 each fiscal year. - Special Provisions Any proposed discipline resulting from the FTA Drug and alcohol testing program shall be in accordance with this agreement.
+416. 8.
+Confidentiality Participation in the EAP shall be confidential and shall be conducted in accordance with DOT and DHHS standards.
+417. 9.
+Funding During the term of this Agreement the Employee Assistance Program shall be funded by the City in an amount not to exceed \$75,000 each fiscal year.
+418. 10.
+Special Provisions Any proposed discipline resulting from the FTA Drug and alcohol testing program shall be in accordance with this agreement.
 The MTA and the City recognize the rights of employees and/or the Unions, who may consider themselves aggrieved by any discipline proposed, to raise such grievance through the authorized grievance procedure.
 The Director of Transportation will act in a fair and equitable manner, and shall prescribe that no personnel hired, contracted, selected or directly involved in the drug and alcohol testing program shall propose or render discipline.

-IV.D.
-SUBSTANCE ABUSE TESTING PROGRAM
+IV.E.
+SUBSTANCE ABUSE TESTING PROGRAM AND PREVENTION POLICY

-354. The City and Union shall begin meeting and conferring in regard to establishing a mutually agreed upon substance-abuse testing program to be implemented during the term of the agreement for safety-sensitive employees in positions that are not currently covered by the federal Department of Transportation testing regulations.
+- 419. The City and Union shall begin meeting and conferring in regard to establishing a mutually agreed upon substance-abuse testing program to be implemented during the term of the agreement for safety-sensitive employees in positions that are not currently covered by the federal Department of Transportation testing regulations. - 420.
+If the City implements a Substance Abuse Prevention Policy with the Consolidated Crafts, Electricians, Plumbers, Stationary Engineers and/or TWU 250A, the parties shall meet and confer on implementing the terms of the Substance Abuse Prevention Policy, subject to the impasse resolution procedure set forth in Charter Section A8.409-4.